 About UK Kurse: Englisch

 Under the auspices of the Universitätskolleg QPL at the University of Hamburg, this project is funded by the Federal Ministry for Education and Research (BMBF).
-Here students of the Humanities at the University of Hamburg can find various offerings to support them with their studies-related needs in academic English.
+Here students — not only of the Humanities — at the University of Hamburg can find various offerings to support them with their studies-related needs in academic English and academic writing.
 Such offerings include workshops and workshop series on specific needs and functions in English for Academic Purposes, subject-tailored semester courses within specific departments, and individualized, holistically conceived personal Coaching by appointment.
 Nowadays I am employed in the Schreibzentrum, so my work is even more concentrated on the writing aspect of English for Academic Purposes.
 Workshops and Write-ins offered by the Schreibzentrum are listed in the STiNE catalogue for registration, but you can also see dates in the blog calendar.
 See above if you are interested in discussing a specific offer directly or to make an appointment for Coaching.

-Here you will find input about specific language issues such as grammar lessons or more general tips on learning styles and strategies.
+Here you will find input about specific language issues such as grammar lessons and academic written genres or more general tips on learning styles and strategies.

 In this section you can practice your language skills either to consolidate what you have learned in the Learn section, or separately, to diagnose specific difficulties.

 This section provides numerous tips on events and resources in and around Hamburg and the UHH.
 In addition, you will find here many posts describing some of the (also less well known) contributions to world culture coming from the English-speaking countries, from holidays in North America and their origins to historical personalities and current events, to popular films or obscure books from marginalized voices.
 Practice your English skills and experience the language in authentic texts and surroundings.